robotframework/robotframework/CONTRIBUTING.rst

 ~~~~~~~~~~~~~

 On GitHub pull requests are the main mechanism to contribute code.
 They
-are easy to use both for the contributor and for per person accepting
+are easy to use both for the contributor and for person accepting
 the contribution, and with more complex contributions it is easy also
 for others to join the discussion.
 Preconditions for creating a pull
 requests are having a `GitHub account <https://github.com/>`_,